-To be endorsed as a school speech-language pathologist, an applicant must hold an earned master's or higher degree in communication disorders or speech-language pathology from an accepted institution of higher education; have completed a school speech-language pathology program accredited by the Council on Academic Accreditation (CAA) in the audiology and speech-language pathology of the American Speech-Language-Hearing Association (ASHA); have passed a national state-approved speech-language pathologist specialty-area test; have successfully completed a practicum or internship with children/students ages birth-21 in a school setting, equivalent to a minimum of eight weeks full-time, under the supervision of a professionally licensed school speech-language pathologist; and must demonstrate the competencies specified below:
+To be endorsed as a school speech-language pathologist, an applicant must hold an earned master's or higher degree in communication disorders or speech-language pathology from an <a href="Menerican Speech-Language-Hearing Association-approved Council on Academic Accreditation-accredited program at an accepted institution of higher education; have completed a school speech-language pathology program accredited by the Council on Academic Accreditation (CAA) in the audiology and speech-language pathology of the American Speech-Language-Hearing Association (ASHA); have passed a the national state-approved speech-language pathologist specialty-area test; have successfully completed a practicum or internship with children/students ages birth-21 in a school setting, equivalent to a minimum of eight weeks full-time, under the supervision of a professionally licensed school speech-language pathologist; and must demonstrate the competencies specified below.

+An applicant who holds valid ASHA Clinical Certification of Competence, a valid license to practice in Colorado pursuant to the Speech-language Pathology Practice Act (section 12-305-101, et. seg., C.R.S.) or a valid license issued by another state and able to practice in Colorado pursuant to the Audiology and Speech-language Pathology Interstate Compact (section 24-60-4202, C.R.S.), and who also meets the practicum experience requirement above, satisfies these requirements.

-- 7.08(1) The school speech-language pathologist is knowledgeable about basic human communication, including swallowing processes, and biological, neurological, acoustic, psychological, developmental, linguistic and cultural bases, and must incorporate into planning for students: - 7.08(1)(a) the analysis, synthesis and evaluation of information related to basic human communication and its processes. - 7.08(1)(b) utilization of knowledge about normal development in the identification of delayed/disordered speech and language skills. - 7.08(1)(c) information about the interrelated and interdependent components of communication as related to its impact on the learner across environments. - 7.08(2) The school speech-language pathologist is knowledgeable about the principles and methods of prevention of communication and swallowing disorders for students (ages birth-21), including consideration of anatomical/physiological, psychological, developmental, and linguistic and cultural correlates of the disorders, and is able to:
+7.08(1) The school speech-language pathologist is knowledgeable about basic human communication, including swallowing processes, and biological, neurological, acoustic, psychological, developmental, linguistic and cultural bases, and must incorporate into planning for students:

+7.08(1)(a)the analysis, synthesis and evaluation of information related to basic human communication and its processes:

+7.08(1)(b)utilization of knowledge about normal development in the identification of delayed/disordered speech and language skills' and-

+7.08(1)(c)information about the interrelated and interdependent components of communication as related to its impact on the learner across environments.

+7.08(2) The school speech-language pathologist is knowledgeable about the principles and methods of prevention of communication and swallowing disorders for students (ages birth-21), including consideration of anatomical/physiological, psychological, developmental, and linguistic and cultural correlates of the disorders, and is able to: